Thabiso-Timzo/Thabiso-portfolio/README.md

-This bootstrap is based on this project, please click me to :) [Web page link](https://thabiso-sov-tech-challange.vercel.app/).
+This bootstrap is based on this project, please click me. :) [Web page link](https://thabiso-sov-tech-challange.vercel.app/).

 Below you will find some information on how to perform common tasks.